 About Me

 I was born into a theatrical family during World War II.
 I came to America in 1959 and have worked in the visual and performing arts for all my American life.
-After a career in the theatre as an actor and stage manager, I married actor Colgate Salsbury.
-We moved with our daughters to Housatonic, Massachusetts in the Berkshire Hills.
+After a career in the theatre as an actor and stage manager: Off-Broadway and in stock companies in Charlotte, NC, North Port, LI,NY and in Stockbridge, MA.
+In 1963/64, and various other venues.
+I toured the United States for six months with “A Man For All Seasons.”
+In 1964, I married actor Colgate Salsbury.
+In 1971, we moved with our daughters to Housatonic, Massachusetts in the Berkshire Hills.

 We were married in 1991 and I moved with him to Columbia County.
 In 1990 and 1992, I co-wrote and co-produced, with musicians David Grover and Terry a la Berry, “Grover’s Corner” and “Chanukah at Grover’s Corner” two Public-TV shows for children.
 We won several television awards.